 Three primitive camping areas are available to scouting and other groups.
-One is located in the campground area behind Campsite #16 and Campsite #17.
+Group Camp One is located in the campground area behind Campsite #16 and Campsite #17.
 The two other sites are down the gravel road past the park office.
 Please call the park to book any of the group campsites.

 No backcountry camping is allowed.
 However, backpackers may hike in to four different camp shelters, three of which are very remote.
 Shelters are on a first come basis.
 When staying at shelters, if you do not check in with the office or park ranger, please leave a note on your dash as to which shelter you are staying and how long so the ranger will know why your vehicle is parked overnight.
 No pets are allowed in the shelters.
 Shelters have six bunks, however, four or more persons may sleep on the floor.
 Please call the park for additional information about the shelters.